Thomas More: Debates on extent of prosecution of heretics

 Thomas More, as lord chancellor [1529–1532], was in effect the first port of call for those arrested in London on suspicion of heresy, and he took the initial decisions about whether to release them, where to imprison them, or to which bishop to send them.
 He can be connected with police or judicial proceedings against around forty suspected or convicted heretics in the years 1529–33.

+Even today, opinions on the extent and nature of More's prosecution of heretics remain varied.
+He is portrayed in A Man for All Seasons as an urbane hero of conscience, for example, and in Wolf Hall as a "mere dessicated [sic] fanatic."

 Torture allegations

 Torture was not officially legal in England, except in pre-trial discovery phase of kinds of extreme cases that the King had allowed, such as seditious heresy.
 It was regarded as unsafe for evidence, and was not an allowed punishment.

-Stories emerged in More's lifetime regarding persecution of the Protestant "heretics" during his time as Lord Chancellor, and he denied them in detail in his Apologia (1533).
+Stories emerged in More's lifetime regarding persecution of the Protestant heretics during his time as Lord Chancellor, and he denied them in detail in his Apologia (1533).

 Many stories were later published by the 16th-century English Protestant historian John Foxe in his polemical Book of Martyrs.
 Foxe was instrumental in publicizing accusations of torture, alleging that More had often personally used violence or torture while interrogating heretics.
 Later Protestant authors such as Brian Moynahan and Michael Farris cite Foxe when repeating these allegations.
 Biographer Peter Ackroyd also lists claims from Foxe's Book of Martyrs and other post-Reformation sources that More "tied heretics to a tree in his Chelsea garden and whipped them", that "he watched as 'newe men' were put upon the rack in the Tower and tortured until they confessed", and that "he was personally responsible for the burning of several of the 'brethren' in Smithfield."

 Historian John Guy commented that "such charges are unsupported by independent proof."
 Modern historian Diarmaid MacCulloch finds no evidence that More was directly involved in torture.
 Richard Marius records a similar claim, which tells about James Bainham, and writes that "the story Foxe told of Bainham's whipping and racking at More's hands is universally doubted today".